 Let’s sort them out.

-What Are the Different Kinds of Pumpkins
+What Are the Different Kinds of Pumpkins?

-Pumpkins belong to the plant family called Cucurbitaceae, or cucurbits for short.
+In general, pumpkins belong to the plant family called Cucurbitaceae, or cucurbits for short.
 Cucurbits contain four sub-groups with all the different pumpkins we use for Jack-o’-lanterns, pumpkin pies, and winning prizes at county fairs.

 Cucurbits include a total of around 960 distinct species of plants, including melons, summer squash, cucumbers, winter squash, decorative gourds, and all varieties of pumpkins.

 Here’s an overview of the four main types of pumpkins:

 |Name||Main Skin Colors||Sizes||Main Uses|